microsoft/ccf-app-samples/data-reconciliation-app/README.md

 make build                                             # Run interactive end to end tests
 ```

-there several scenarios could be executed on the local environment
+There are several scenarios that could be executed at this stage

 - **Run the application's [e2e-tests](./test/test.sh) in a sandbox environment**